Evan White goes on Mariners’ bereavement list, making room for extra catcher

 White has a .155/.221/.225 slash line with two doubles, a homer, six runs batted in, five walks and 21 strikeouts in 77 plate appearances this season.
 While White has reduced his strikeout percentage from 41.6% to 27.3% this season, he’s still struggled to find hits consistently.
 There is some thought that he could be optioned to Class AAA Tacoma with the Rainiers starting their season May 6 at Cheney Stadium.

-The Mariners could carry the three catchers since Nottingham has played some first base and then use France and Marmolejos primarily first base.
+The Mariners could carry the three catchers since Nottingham has played some first base and then use France and Marmolejos primarily at first base.
 Neither is as skilled defensively as White.
 But it is France’s best position.

 “I definitely think it’s where he’s most comfortable,” Servais said.
 “He’s played the most there, throughout his minor-league career and a little bit here or there in the big leagues when he was with San Diego.
 So he’s worked out at first a ton, but he hasn’t played there in a lot of games, but I definitely think it’s his most comfortable spot on the diamond.
 He looks very capable of making all the throws and making all the plays from first base.”